nicolas-f/7DTD-leaflet/README.md

 Additonnal content
 ==============

-You can also show where your players gone by editing an updating the "players/tracks.csv" file.

-Lat long is the ingame coordinates.

-The content of the file is only showed if you publish the website through a web server.
-You can run simple_server.py to give access on http://localhost:8000 .
+You can run simple_server.py with python to give access on http://localhost:8000 .

 Remember that python files are under GPLv3 license and then you need to redistribute your modifications.